sdr-enthusiasts/docker-acarshub/README.md

 fredclausen/acarshub
 ```

-You should obviously replace `STATION_ID_ACARS` with a unique ID for your station.
+You should obviously replace `STATION_ID_ACARS` with a unique ID for your station, as well as frequencies appropriate to your region.

 ## Up-and-Running with Docker Compose